 Explore Urquhart Castle perched on the edge of Loch Ness…

-We’ll say goodbye to Skye and begin our day by visiting the most famous loch in the entire world… Loch Ness.
+Our day begins by visiting the most famous loch in the entire world… Loch Ness.
 It’s also one of Scotland’s largest, so large that every other lake and river in England and Wales could fit in with room to spare.
 In fact, the entire population of the world could fit into Loch Ness, and it’s got a monster in it too!

 Cruise on Loch Ness and look out for the famous monster Nessie…

 You can then hop on a Jacobite Cruise* to Nessie spot on the loch itself.
 As well as being very large and deep, Loch Ness has heavy deposits of peat, making it difficult for instruments to locate Nessie in the cloudy water — a perfect hiding location for a huge water-dwelling monster.